samueleaton/raze/README.md

 - [ ] Create a "good" website
 - [ ] enable/disable features in dev and prod
 - [ ] Create a very basic logging middleware and show examples for how to make a more advanced one.
+- [ ] Create a raze-ws js library for easy websockets
+- [ ] create a cli tool for creatig new projects (with webpack and stuff)